What has caused the diversity of life on this planet?

 The assertive tone of teachers and the vivid skeletal reconstructions in museums have convinced students that the “missing link” has been found.
 Few, however, realized how fragmented the fossils are and how divided scientists are.

-Lucy is thought to have a chimpanzee-sized brain, but walked upright.
+Lucy is thought to have had a chimpanzee-sized brain but to have walked upright.
 She is important because she could be the evolutionary evidence showing how human ancestors walked before their brains reached the size of those of modern human brains.
-However, some scientists do not agree that Lucy walked on two legs.
+However, some scientists don’t agree that Lucy walked on two legs.
 Instead, they believe Lucy was apelike, dangling from trees with her powerful arms.
 A 1983 New York Times article detailed the fervent argument between scientists.
 Lucy could just be an ape, making her status as the “missing link” questionable.

 In 1895, when Dubois exhibited his findings in Europe, he got mixed feedback from scientific circles.
 Some supported the “missing link” claim, some thought it was a human, some thought it was an ape, and some doubted whether the thigh bone had any relationship with the skull cap and the tooth.
 This controversy continued for decades.

-In the 1930s, Dutch researcher von Koenigswald, who continued excavating in Java, got a grant from the Carnegie Institution.
-According to the book “Forbidden Archeology,” evolution was one of the Carnegie Institution’s most important areas of interest because they were central to influencing philosophy and beliefs of mankind.
-Von Koenigswald constructed a skull from thirty fragments he had collected and bought from natives and sent it to Dubois.
+In the 1930s, Dutch researcher Gustav Heinrich Ralph von Koenigswald, who continued excavating in Java, got a grant from the Carnegie Institution.
+According to the book “Forbidden Archeology,” evolution was one of the Carnegie Institution’s most important areas of interest because it was central to influencing philosophy and beliefs of mankind.
+Von Koenigswald constructed a skull from 30 fragments he had collected and bought from natives, and sent it to Dubois.